carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 ### Step 8

 Create the genome database `genomes-storage-db` using the `anvi-gen-genomes-storage` script.
-In this case, we named this `genomes-storage-db` as **AGALACTIAE_GENOMES.db**, which will be used downstream as input in other process.
+In this case, we named this `genomes-storage-db` as **AGALACTIAE_GENOMES.db**, which will be used downstream as input in other processes.

 ~~~
 anvi-gen-genomes-storage -e external-genomes.txt -o AGALACTIAE_GENOMES.db